GeminiDRSoftware/astrodata/docs/manuals/usermanual/structure.rst

 retrieved as follows: ``ad[0].wcs``.

-..
-TODO: Need to rephrase or replace the following subsection
+.. todo:: Need to rephrase or replace the following subsection
     A Note on Memory Usage
     ======================